quiqr/quiqr-desktop/resources/all/poppygo/home/index.md

 # Customisable home screen
 This is the customisable welcome screen.
 When building a site for your customer, you can use this page for your personal touch and your brand.
 Also you can add instructions and tutorials here.

-# PoppyGo themes
-With these themes, you can start working on your content instantly.

-<object data="https://poppygo.io/themes/iframe.html" width="100%" style="height:300vh;" scroll="no" type="text/html"></object>